floresql/floresql/README.md

 ## Overview

 Hello there! 👋 After a hiatus from the software engineering world, I'm back and ready to dive into the exciting realm of coding once again.
-THis will be a journey of rediscovery, learning new technologies, and brushing up on old skills.
+This will be a journey of rediscovery, learning new technologies, and brushing up on old skills.
 But just like riding a bicycle 🚲, once you get back on, it all starts coming back to you.

 ## Background